Let’s face it. Credit card debt sucks. So what’s the best way to pay off credit cards?

 That’s because — more than anything — the best way to pay off credit cards and other debt for good is to change your habits.
 Don’t try to outsmart yourself and get creative — do the work instead, and you’ll get there.

 P.S.
-If you want to track your credit score, you can do so for free on sites like Credit Karma.
+If you want to track your credit score, Credit Karma offers a free credit score.